- Andre bilateral hip resurfacing Dr. Ball 2009

 In 2004 I had to give up surfing due to the pain and lack of range of motion in my hips.
 I proceeded to start knee boarding.
 It could be fun, but it’s just not the same.

 I found out about Dr Ball getting guys back in the water, so I jumped on the resurface as I was a good candidate.
-In Oct 2007 at age 39 I had my … Read the rest
+In Oct 2007 at age 39 I had my left hip resurfaced, which gave me a lot of relief, but the other hip was still deteriorating.

 November 10, 2008

 I’m 47 and had Bi-lat surgery with Dr. Ball at UCSD went picture perfect (according to the Dr.) I just walked with a walker of course, thru the front door of my home Yes home on day 3 post op.
-I just want everyone that is having surgery soon or the near future my bone on bone pain is completely gone as soon as I woke up from surgery, and let me tell you that pain was … Read the rest
+I just want everyone that is having surgery soon or the near future my bone on bone pain is completely gone as soon as I woke up from surgery, and let me tell you that pain was intense.
+Now my buttcheeks are sore but that pain is nothing and I mean nothing compared to that bone on bone pain.
+By the way I am only on tylenoyl now for pain.
+I have had both sides with the ASR.

 Heff’s Hip Resurfacing Dr. Ball 2010